 Garrett, B. G.; Srinivas, K.; Ahring, B. K. Performance and stability of Amberlite IRA-67 ion exchange resin for product extraction and pH control during homolactic fermentation of corn stover sugars.
 Biochem.
 Eng.
 J. 2015, 94, 1-8.

+May be corrosive to metals.
 Harmful if swallowed.
 Toxic in contact with skin.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.

 Keep only in original container.
 Do not breathe dust/fume/gas/mist/vapours/spray.
 Wash face, hands and any exposed skin thoroughly after handling Do not eat, drink or smoke when using this product.
 Use only outdoors or in a well-ventilated area.
 Wear protective gloves/protective clothing/eye protection/face protection.
 Wear respiratory protection.
 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Immediately call a POISON CENTER or doctor/physician.
 Rinse mouth.
 Do NOT induce vomiting.
 Wash contaminated clothing before reuse.
 Absorb spillage to prevent material damage.
 Dispose of contents/ container to an approved waste disposal plant